Thirty minutes from Miami sits the Bahamas. 700 little islands, on the same timezone as New York.

 But they aren’t the only famous visitors.
 In fact, David Copperfield owns islands and puts on magical treasure hunts for billionaires.

-Why Open a Bank Account in the Bahamas?
+- Who Should Open a Bank Account in The Bahamas?

 In a post-Panama Papers world with increasing compliance and stricter rules, banks in small countries are constantly under pressure and at risk of losing correspondent bank relationships.